 How do you orient back to love, balance and peace?
 What do you do?
-Is there a way to shepherd ourselves back to wholeness and kindness?
-What could help us find a mendful path?
+Is there a special way you shepherd yourselves back to wholeness and kindness?
+What could help you find a mendful path in your life?
 Can you discern what calls you back to the home of contentment and peace, despite the disappointments and heart breaks?
 Is there anything that beacons you to begin anew with hope and passion in your heart?

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”
 Albert Einstein